Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Attached are detailed examples of how to run this login test using curl, the PowerShell Invoke-WebRequest cmdlet, or our Python API client.

-The different access points of the API can be consulted from a Swagger documentation accessible from your application, by clicking on the </> button on the top right corner of the page.
+The different endpoints of the API can be consulted from a Swagger documentation accessible from your application, by clicking on the </> button in the top right corner of the page.

 Swagger also allows you to generate authenticated curl requests and execute them directly, in order to test API returns of your instance.